Firstbloodio/frontend-development-exercise/README.md

   - Commentary on other application structure you would prefer to change if you were to take over the whole application, or other useful suggestions

-- As the application is unfinished, we are focusing only on the UX of the registration screen
+- As the application is unfinished, we are focusing only on the UX of the registration screen, not on issues like project file layout

 ## How to submit the exercise